Configure Ticket Intake and Workflow States

 mergeloomKeep Scheduled intake off while you test the setup.
 MergeLoom will not automatically poll eligible tickets until you switch it on.

-Jira intake
+Jira Intake

-Section titled “Jira intake”Use Jira intake when your team manages work in Jira.
+Section titled “Jira Intake”Use Jira intake when your team manages work in Jira.

 Example JQL: